 Take the time to learn about Vietnam’s history before you travel there.
 If you can understand the history, then you will understand that Vietnam was under the Chinese for about a thousand years. so when you see the Chinese style writing on an old building, you will understand why.

 Two blogs that we recommend you read about the history of Vietnam are below.

 - A Brief History of Vietnam, What You Need To Know – This blog goes through the history of Vietnam from the very beginning to about 1975.
-What you learn is that over the years Vietnam as a country was divided and united again many times to be divided again.
+What you learn is that over the years, Vietnam as a country was divided and united again many times only to be divided again.
 You can read the blog by clicking here.

 - Vietnam After the War, What You Need To Know – This blog reviews the history of Vietnam from 1975 onward until today.
 You can read this blog by clicking here.

-You can also watch it free with a Netflix’s subscription or buy it on Amazon to watch on Amazon Prime.
-You can also read or listen to the book by Geoffrey Ward that the Vietnam War PBS documentary series was based on.
+You can also watch it free with a Netflix subscription or buy it on Amazon to watch on Amazon Prime.
+You can also read or listen to the book by Geoffrey Ward, on which the Vietnam War PBS documentary series was based.
 You can buy the book by clicking here.

-You can read our blog entitled Guide to Emergency Medical Care in Hanoi that will give you some suggestions or places you can contact for Medical care along with an overview of some of the medical care in Vietnam.
+You can read our blog entitled Guide to Emergency Medical Care in Hanoi, which will give you some suggestions or places you can contact for Medical care along with an overview of some of the medical care in Vietnam.
 You can read the blog by clicking here.

 Tip 5 – Get a Rabies shot and ensure other vaccinations are up-to-date